 Froc, the Flood Relief Operations Centre, caused panic even more by saying all Bangkokians should leave the city.
 Really.
 All 12 million of us. (see photo above of Bangkok Post headline – “Leave, city residents told”.)

-The lesser panicked among us though tended to be less worried and unbelieving of the ‘news’ we were reading.
-Somebody has to keep a level head.
+The lesser panicked among us though tended to be less worried and unbelieving of the news we were reading.
+After all, somebody has to keep a level head.